greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/equal-contributions_1_1_1.md

 ---
-title: "Equal Contributions"
+title: Equal Contributions
-summary: "Everyone must be able to equally contribute.
+summary: Everyone must be able to equally contribute.
 Organizations must **create a system** where everyone can consume information and contribute equally, regardless of level, function, or location.
-When people don't have the opportunity to contribute because of their background, or where they live, or their life stage, we miss out on valuable perspectives."
+When people don't have the opportunity to contribute because of their background, or where they live, or their life stage, we miss out on valuable perspectives.
 weight: 2
 images:
 - /images/opengraph/all-remote.jpg
+date: '2025-06-12'
+aliases:
+- /docs/equal-contributions_1_1_1/
+description: ''
+linkTitle: Equal Contributions
+type: docs
 ---

 ![GitLab TeamOps contribution illustration](/teamops/images/teamops-illustration_contribution_purple.png)